Miljankg/ValueWrapper/README.md

 }
 ```

 The code is then automatically generated for this struct.
-Along with it, each the generated struct has:
+Along with it, each of the generated struct has:

 - A proper constructor, accepting a value of a correct type, annotated in the attribute.
 - A static factory method From, accepting a value of a correct type, annotated in the attribute.